okTom-UK/BritishStudios/bs-assetstemplate/README.txt

 Make sure you call it cfg_nameofresource.lua and not config.lua.

-Essentially you wan tto change the "nameofresource" to whatever the script does for example cfg_weapondamage which would essentially change your default weapon damage.
+Essentially you want to change the "nameofresource" to whatever the script does for example cfg_weapondamage which would essentially change your default weapon damage.